-When impact is considered material in relation to the interim financial information taken as a whole, adjustment to present value is calculated on the balances, taking into consideration contractual cash flows and the explicit or implicit interest rate of corresponding assets and liabilities.
+When impact is considered material in relation to the financial statements taken as a whole, adjustment to present value is calculated on the balances, taking into consideration contractual cash flows and the explicit or implicit interest rate of corresponding assets and liabilities.
 Accordingly, the interest embedded in revenues, expenses and costs related to these assets and liabilities is discounted and recognized on the accrual basis.

-If the adjustment to present value is recognized, this interest is subsequently transferred to financial income or expenses in the income statement by using the effective interest rate method in relation to the contractual cash flows.
+If the adjustment to present value is recognized, the interest is subsequently transferred to financial income or expenses in the statement of income by using the effective interest rate method in relation to the contractual cash flows.